humanplusplus/EarEEG_DemoApp/README.md

 - 🗄️ **SQLite** – lightweight local database for persistent storage

 ### Run the app
-Download files from GitHub and open project in Qt Creator
+Download files from GitHub and open the project in Qt Creator
 ```
 git clone https://github.com/humanplusplus/EarEEG_DemoApp
 ```

 ### What next?
 This is just the beginning.
 We’re taking this project further — until January 2026, backed by the University of Warsaw Incubator (Laboratorium Pomysłów).

-Next step: real ear-EEG data and the first hardware prototype. ⚡🧠
+**Next step:** real ear-EEG data and the first hardware prototype. ⚡🧠

 ## Contact
 If you are interested in collaboration, research, or supporting development, feel free to reach out ✉️ humannnplusplus[at]gmail.com